karagudisuma/sample-websites/clothing/README.md

 The website template and photos are used for study purpose only.

 The output of the website can be seen in https://codepen.io/karagudisuma/pen/yRPPxK

+Thanks to the owners of the above link!